davemolk/little-bits/README.md

 # little-bits
-a mix of odds and ends, some ported from what other folks have done, most because i needed something (and wanted an excuse to learn ruby)
+a mix of odds and ends, some ported from what other folks have done, most because i needed something (and wanted an excuse to learn ruby). some more polished than others.

 ## anew
 port from tomnomnom script, append unique additions from stdin to a file